MTK-DM-810-UNIFIED/Action-Recovery-builder/README.md

 ## Release Notes
 ```
 = 2022/10/28
-- OFRP manifest is changed, so not fully support OFRP now (if you can slove this, please submit a pull request!)
+- OFRP manifest is changed, so not supporting OFRP now (if you can slove this, please submit a pull request!)

 = 2022/07/08
 - TWRP and TWRP-based 5.X ~ 12.X are ***ALL COMPILED SUCCESSFULLY***